 When purchasing most modern titles from websites (like Amazon), you should see the option to purchase a digital copy of that game.
 You’ll receive a code, which can then be input into the respective platform’s storefront to be redeemed, and you’re done.
 It’s a simple way to gift games without needlessly picking up a physical copy.

 However, if you’re shopping for someone who uses an Xbox or Steam specifically, you can gift games through those platforms.
 All you need to do is have the person you’re shopping for added as a friend, go to purchase the game, and then choose the “gift” option.
 Steam even allows you to include a short message with your gift.

 All three major console manufacturers—Sony, Microsoft, and Nintendo—have come up with subscription services for their systems.
 One common similarity between all of these is online play—you can’t play games over the internet on these consoles without these subscriptions.
 That’s the main thing that pushes people towards these subscriptions, but each has its own unique features.

 Both Nintendo’s and Sony’s are pretty straightforward.
 You can purchase gift card codes for either—it’s as simple as that.
-And if the person already has an active subscription to the service, these cards will simply stack to add more time.
+And if the person already has an active subscription to the service, these cards will stack to add more time.

 Xbox Live Gold operates under a similar system: There’s only one tier to purchase, and getting a gift card for it just adds credit to the user’s current subscription.
 However, one thing you should be aware of is the Xbox Game Pass—Microsoft’s subscription service that allows users to access a library of about 100 games for a monthly fee.